The Benefits of a Master’s in Curriculum and Instruction

 For teachers who use their master’s in curriculum and instruction to change tracks and go into administration, the difference in pay is even more striking.

-The BLS reports that instructional coordinators, who work with teachers and principals to develop materials for use in class and assess their effectiveness, earn a median salary of $66,290 a year.
-Meanwhile, principals in K-12 schools earn a median salary of $96,400.
+The BLS reports that instructional coordinators, who work with teachers and principals to develop materials for use in class and assess their effectiveness, earn a median salary of $66,970 a year.* Meanwhile, principals in K-12 schools earn a median salary of $98,490, according to BLS*.

 The BLS also finds that all these professions within K-12 schools are expected to grow steadily in the coming years.*